GoogleChrome/web.dev/src/site/content/en/learn/html/attributes/index.md

 Enumerated attributes are sometimes confused with boolean attributes.
 They are HTML attributes that have a limited set of predefined valid values.
 Like boolean attributes, they have a default value if the attribute is present but the value is missing.
-For example, if you include `<style contenteditable>`, it defaults to `<style contenteditable=”true”>`.
+For example, if you include `<style contenteditable>`, it defaults to `<style contenteditable="true">`.

 Unlike boolean attributes, though, omitting the attribute doesn't mean it's false; a present attribute with a missing value isn't necessarily true; and the default for invalid values isn't necessarily the same as a null string.
 Continuing the example, `contenteditable` defaults to `inherit` if missing or invalid, and can be explicitly set to `false`.

 The default value depends on the attribute.
-Unlike boolean values, attributes aren't automatically “true” if present.
-If you include <style contenteditable=”false”>, the element is not editable.
-If the value is invalid, such as <style contenteditable=”😀”>, or, surprisingly, <style contenteditable=”contenteditable”>, the value is invalid and defaults to `inherit`.
+Unlike boolean values, attributes aren't automatically "true" if present.
+If you include <style contenteditable="false">, the element is not editable.
+If the value is invalid, such as <style contenteditable="😀">, or, surprisingly, <style contenteditable="contenteditable">, the value is invalid and defaults to `inherit`.

 In most cases with enumerated attributes, missing and invalid values are the same.
 For example, if the `type` attribute on an `<input>` is missing, present but without a value, or has an invalid value, it defaults to `text`.
 While this behavior is common, it is not a rule.